Location: Underway to San Salvador, Bahamas

 The past few weeks have gone by in a blur.
 Our time in Cuba was amazing.
 Together we had the chance to visit a country that, considering its geographic location, we knew very little about before our arrival.
 We explored Cienfuegos and the keys off the southern coast of Cuba — a part of the country that few tourists get the opportunity to see.
 We got to try authentic Cuban food, see flocks of flamingos and practice our free diving while navigating the reefs of Isla de la Juventud.
 We arrived in Havana after a three-day passage during an incredible moment in history: we bore witness to the first visit to Havana by a US president in decades.
 During some of our shore explorations, we even got to see the presidential motorcade drive past.

-For now we’re back on passage where life is simple and we have time to reflect on the past two-thirds of the trip, remembering all of the incredible things we’ve seen and all of the once-in-a-lifetime opportunities we’ve had.
+We’re back on passage where life is simple, and we have time to reflect on the past two-thirds of the trip, remembering all of the incredible things we’ve seen and all of the once-in-a-lifetime opportunities we’ve had.
 We can’t wait to see what the next thirty days have in store!

 Wishing everyone back home fair winds and following seas (which, granted, we’re not going to have — but don’t worry! we all took our seasickness pills),